...

 What Foods Should I Avoid to Maintain Energy Levels

 People are always looking for ways to boost their energy.
-But often, they turn to energy drinks or other unhealthy supplements to get the job done.
+But often, they turn to energy drinks or other unhealthy supplements to do so.
 There are many natural ways to increase energy without resorting to unhealthy options.

 Avoid refined grains like white bread and white rice; opt for whole-grain options.
-It would help if you also reduced added sugars in sweetened beverages, candy, and processed snacks.
+Reducing added sugars in sweetened beverages, candy, and processed snacks would also help.

 Trans fats are another type of unhealthy fat in processed foods, so reducing your intake is essential.
 Finally, limit your intake of processed meats like hot dogs and bacon, as these can increase your risk of cancer and other health issues.
 These simple dietary changes can naturally boost energy levels and improve overall health.